aryamo/SrtTranslator/README.md

 # SrtTranslator
 Simple tool for automatically translating "srt" subtitles for your movies using the Microsoft translate API service.

-This is a command line tool written in <strong>Python 3</strong> to translate your subtitles for your series or movies.
+This is a command line tool written in <strong>Python 3</strong> to translate your subtitles for your series or movies and tested on Windows Platform.

 ###  Microsoft API
 Before using this script, you need to have a Azure account and create a TextTranslation of cognitiveservices.